Other aviation suppliers

 2. Counter-Drone Systems

-UAE's 2024 aviation security regulations mandate C-UAS at all major airports, benefiting specialists like Leonardo.
+GCC aviation-security regulations increasingly mandate C-UAS at major airports, benefiting specialists like Leonardo.

 3. In-Country Value (ICV)